jacobkapitein/driedee_rs/README.md

 I am really thankful for [javidx9](https://www.youtube.com/@javidx9) for making a great tutorial series!
 I have ported his project to Rust and improved some stuff, without relying on the libraries he provided.

 Furthermore, I am really proud that this engine is performing pretty well.
 For some reason, it's running WAY faster on my 8 year old Arch Linux laptop (Intel Core i7-8550U) than my modern Windows 11 PC (AMD Ryzen 7 3800x).
 My thought is that the Intel CPU actually has graphics capabilities, while my AMD CPU doesn't.
-So the AMD CPU probably can't work as good with OpenGL rendering as the Intel CPU, even though I am only drawing pixels directly on the screen.
+So the AMD CPU probably can't work as good with OpenGL rendering as the Intel CPU, even though I am only drawing pixels directly on the screen and the rendering is done by software.

 Just to give an idea: it's running the `mountains.obj` scene at 40 fps on both my old laptop and my modern PC.